How long the virus survives depends on the material & external factors

 The SARS-CoV-2 research that’s been conducted thus far has measured how long the virus can live on various surfaces, but not all studies determined how long the virus remains infectious.
 We found two studies have been published on this topic.
 We’ll discuss their findings below.

-The first study was published in the New England Journal of Medicine (NEJM).
+The New England Journal of Medicine (NEJM) published the first study.
 In this study, a standard amount of aerosolized virus was applied to different surfaces.

 In both studies, which the virus has been applied were incubated at room temperature.
 Samples were collected at different time intervals, which were then used to calculate the number of viable viruses.